 Selling a Dental Practice

-Selling a dental practice is often the culmination of years of preparation and anticipation, and typically the climax of most dentists' career.
+Selling a dental practice is often the culmination of years of preparation and is typically the climax of most dentists' career.
 Identifying the right selling vehicle is critical to an efficient dental practice sale.

 Selling a practice carries significant tax, legal, and lifestyle implications.
-Most are guided by the careful hands of experienced accountants, consultants, and attorneys.
-This helps to ensure that the practice transitions smoothly into the hands of thoughtful and skilled purchaser, where legal liabilities are minimized and tax treatment is appropriate.
+Most dentists are guided by the careful hands of experienced accountants, consultants, and attorneys.
+This helps to ensure that the practice transitions smoothly into the hands of a thoughtful and skilled purchaser, where legal liabilities are minimized and tax treatment is appropriate.

 Buying a Dental Practice